Calostemma

 Calostemma is a small genus of herbaceous, perennial and bulbous plants in the Amaryllis family (Amaryllidaceae, subfamily Amaryllidoideae), commonly known as Wilcannia Lily.
 It consists of three species endemic to Australia, where they are distributed in arid regions with summer precipitation.

 Description

-Members of Calostemma often flowers in a leafless state, the narrow, shining-green, strap-like leaves usually preceding flowering and reaching a length of 25–30 cm.
+Members of Calostemma often flower in a leafless state, the narrow, shining-green, strap-like leaves usually preceding flowering and reaching a length of 25–30 cm.
 Flower colour is a purplish red or yellow with a tube sometimes paler and the anthers yellow.